AgustinPalopoli/Django-Commerce-Auctions/README.md

   - `auctions/templates/auctions/` — HTML templates (index, create_listing, view_listing, watchlist, etc.).
   - `auctions/static/auctions/style.css` — styles.
 - `commerce/` — Django project settings and WSGI/ASGI entrypoints.

-## Requirements

-If the repository provides a `requirements.txt` at the project root, install from it.
-Otherwise, you need at least Python 3.8+ and Django.

 ## Setup (PowerShell)